Last updated: Sep 17, 2021

-Whethere they’re your artworks or you purchase them at stores, knowing the way to store canvas prints properly is important.
+Whethere they’re your artworks or you purchase them at stores, knowing how to store canvas prints properly is important.

 Ready for now?

 Below, there are 05 tips for storing canvas prints that you can follow.
-Let check and do it right after to protect your loved artworks.
+Let's check and do it right after to protect your loved artworks.

 Canvases will last much longer if they are kept out of direct sunlight.
 The sun's rays can weaken the canvas, especially if it is primed, so keep them out of direct sunlight.

 Even if your canvas prints have adequate stretcher bars, don’t lay them flat on a surface.
 Over time, the cloth will loosen and droop, and you will notice impressions of the stretcher bars in the canvas's fabric.

 Storing them upright also reduces the possibility of dust and other particles settling on the surface.
 Vertically storing your canvases also helps to save valuable studio or storage space.

 Remember to keep canvas prints away from any elements that might damage them (be aware of moist places).
 Also, heat can be a problem for your canvases, regardless of whether they are primed or not, so make sure your storage place is dry and cool.

 Make sure you keep canvas prints off the floor!
 You never know when a spill, ant migration, or other unanticipated events may happen.
 At the very least, construct a hoist out of several 2x4 lengths of lumber to keep your canvases from hitting the floor.